 1. Get Reviews and Referrals

-As you begin your search, it’s likely that you have neighbors, family, or friends who told you about a roofing company that they worked with, whether good or bad.
-You’re going to take these referrals and check them out online – and you should!
+As you begin your search, you likely have neighbors, family or friends who told you about a roofing company that they worked with, whether good or bad.
+You’ll want to take these referrals and check them out online.
 Don’t just take the recommendation from people within your immediate circle, but see what other customers say about their experience with that roofing company.

-You should check out the following listings to see who recommends this business and additional comments regarding their interactions.
-Do this by searching in Google, “[roofing contractor’s name] Better Business Bureau” for example, and you’ll click on the relevant result to take you to their profile:
+You should check out the following listings to see who recommends the business and look for additional comments regarding client interactions.
+Do this by searching in Google, “[roofing contractor’s name] Better Business Bureau,” for example, and click on the relevant result to go to their profile:

 You also want to ensure that this company has experience with your type of project.
 Once you’re in contact with your sales representative at the company, ask him or her for references that you can speak with directly!
 This is especially helpful if you have a more custom project based on the material you’re interested in or how complicated your roof’s design is – you can talk to other customers who had a similar job to yours.

 One of your most important tools throughout this whole process is patience.
 If you’re intent on rushing to find the first contractor you can, you probably won’t get the best quality.
 You may get lucky and find some reliable roofing contractors, but you’re much better off taking time to do your research to ensure you find a reliable contractor.

 Your roof is an essential part of your home — it offers protection, aesthetics and resale value.
 If you sprint through the roofing process, you could neglect putting the right amount of effort into a significant element of your house.
 By methodically going through these steps, researching and communicating, you can gain confidence in knowing how to choose a roofing company.